 Make sure that Composer's global bin directory is added to your system's PATH so that you can access the Vapor CLI tool from anywhere in your terminal.

-Since Laravel Vapor relies on Amazon Web Services (AWS) infrastructure, you'll need to configure your AWS credentials to enable communication between your application and AWS services.
+Since Laravel Vapor relies on Amazon Web Services (AWS) infrastructure, you'll need to configure your credentials to enable communication between your application and the AWS ecosystem.
 Follow these steps to set up your AWS credentials:

-- If you don't have an AWS account, sign up for one at AWS Sign-Up.
+- If you don't have an AWS account, sign up for one.

 - Once you have an AWS account, navigate to the IAM (Identity and Access Management) section of the AWS Management Console.